doki-theme/doki-theme-jetbrains/README.md

 Great!
 I am glad you like it [please give it a good review on the plugins page](https://plugins.jetbrains.com/plugin/10804-doki-doki-literature-club-theme).
 That way this plugin will become move visible to more users!
+Also be sure to share it with others who also may like it as well!

 ## Not your thing or something bothering you?